Short-Rate-Dependent Volatility Models: Abstract

 \section{Abstract}

-We price European options in a class of models in which the volatility of the underlying risky asset depends on the short rate of interest. {Our study results in an explicit pricing formula that depends on knowledge of a characteristic function.} We provide examples of models in which the characteristic function can be computed analytically and, thus, the value of European options is explicit. {Numerical implementation to produce the implied volatility is also presented.}
+We price European options in a class of models in which the volatility of the underlying risky asset depends on the short rate of interest.
+Our study results in an explicit pricing formula that is expressed in terms of a characteristic function.
+We provide examples of models in which the characteristic function can be computed analytically and, thus, the value of European options is explicit.
+Numerical implementation to produce the implied volatility is also presented.

-\textbf{Keywords}: short rate model, interest rate, stochastic volatility, CIR process, Jacobi process.
+\heavytext{Keywords}: short rate model, interest rate, stochastic volatility, CIR process, Jacobi process.